libsemigroups/libsemigroups/CONTRIBUTING.rst

   * A constructor should be used to construct an object without checking its arguments.
-  * A `make` function should be a member of a helper namespace (such as `inverse_presentation` or `blocks`) that is used to construct an object from non-libsemigroups objects such as containers, integers and strings.
+  * A `make` function should be a free function template in the libsemigroups namespace that is used to construct an object from non-libsemigroups objects such as containers, integers and strings.
 It should check its arguments.
-  * A `to` function should be a specialisation of a function template that is used to convert from one `libsemigroups` type to another.
+  * A `to` function should a free function template in the libsemigroups namespace that is used to convert from one `libsemigroups` type to another.
     A typical signature might look something like `to<ToddCoxeter>(Presentation<word_type> p)`.
-It should check its arguments.
+It should check its
+    arguments.